 Protocol Name Com- mand Input Address Input Data Input/Output Description Extended DQ0 Multiple DQ n lines, depending on the command Multiple DQn lines, depending on the command Device default protocol from the factory.
 Additional com- mands extend the standard SPI protocol and enable address or data transmission on multiple DQ n lines.
-Dual DQ[1:0] DQ[1:0] DQ[1:0] Volatile selectable: When the enhanced volatile configu- ration register bit 6 is set to 0, the device enters the dual SPI protocol immediately after the next WRITE ENHANCED VOLATILE CONFIGURATION REGISTER command.
-The device returns to the default protocol after the next power-on.In addition, the device can return to default protocol using the rescue sequence, without power-off or power-on.
+Dual DQ[1:0] DQ[1:0] DQ[1:0] Volatile selectable: When the enhanced volatile configu- ration register bit 6 is set to 0 and bit 7 is set to 1, the de- vice enters the dual SPI protocol immediately after the WRITE ENHANCED VOLATILE CONFIGURATION REGISTER command.
+The device returns to the default protocol after the next power-on.
+In addition, the device can return to de- fault protocol using the rescue sequence or through new WRITE ENHANCED VOLATILE CONFIGURATION REGISTER command, without power-off or power-on.
 Nonvolatile selectable: When nonvolatile configuration register bit 2 is set, the device enters the dual SPI protocol after the next power-on.
 Once this register bit is set, the device defaults to the dual SPI protocol after all subsequent power-on sequences until the nonvolatile configuration register bit is reset to 1.
-Quad 1 DQ[3:0] DQ[3:0] DQ[3:0] Volatile selectable: When enhanced volatile configuration register bit 7 is set to 0, the device enters the quad SPI protocol immediately after the next WRITE ENHANCED VOLA-TILE CONFIGURATION REGISTER command.
-The device returns to the default protocol after the next power-on.
-In addition, the device can return to default protocol using the rescue sequence, without power-off or power-on.
+Quad 1 DQ[3:0] DQ[3:0] DQ[3:0] Volatile selectable: When the enhanced volatile configu- ration register bit 7 is set to 0, the device enters the quad SPI protocol immediately after the WRITE ENHANCED VOL- ATILE CONFIGURATION REGISTER command.
+The device re- turns to the default protocol after the next power-on.
+In ad- dition, the device can return to default protocol using the rescue sequence or through new WRITE ENHANCED VOLA- TILE CONFIGURATION REGISTER command, without power- off or power-on.
 Nonvolatile selectable: When nonvolatile configuration register bit 3 is set to 0, the device enters the quad SPI protocol after the next power-on.
 Once this register bit is set, the device defaults to the quad SPI protocol after all subsequent power-on sequences until the nonvolatile configuration register bit is reset to 1.